kudo28/vanet/README.md

 # vanet
 You'll need a working installation of Veins [1] in order to run these simulations.
-This in turn relies on having the traffic simulator Sumo [2] as well as the network simulator OMNeT++ [3] installed (including the INET Framework).
+This in turn relies on having the traffic simulator SUMO [2] as well as the network simulator OMNeT++ [3] installed (including the INET Framework).
+I found the following versions to be compatible with each other: OMNeT++ 5.0, Veins 4.5, SUMO 0.29.0, and INET 3.4.

 To set up this OMNeT++ project:
 1. Open the OMNeT++ main directory and start the mingwenv.cmd terminal window.